-- A. All fences erected in the Village must be erected so as to have the finished side facing the neighboring lot.
+- A. All fences erected in the Village must be erected so that the finished side facing the neighboring lot.
 No fence shall be erected higher than six feet in height when located behind the required front lot line of the principal structure.
 No fence shall be erected higher than four feet in height when located in the required front yard.
-Notwithstanding anything contained in this subsection, the fencing of private recreation courts shall comply with the provisions of § 96-5.17. - B. Fencing on corner lots shall meet the requirements set forth herein. - C. No fence can be erected within the sight triangle of an intersection as provided herein.
+Notwithstanding anything contained in this subsection, the fencing of private recreation courts shall comply with the provisions of § 96-5.16.
+Fences in residential R-1 and R-2 zones must also comply with §96-5.14. - B. Fencing on corner lots shall meet the requirements set forth herein. - C. No fence can be erected within the sight triangle of an intersection as provided herein. - D. Any enclosed use required by this chapter to be landscaped shall be provided with a fence or a visual screen designed to produce a dense cover consisting of evergreen or evergreen-type hedges or shrubs, spaced at intervals of not more than six feet, located and maintained in good condition within 10 feet of the property line or as shall be determined by the Planning Board.
+The Planning Board, in the alternative, may require a landscaped earthen berm not less than five feet in height.

-- D. Any enclosed use required by this chapter to be landscaped shall be provided with a fence or a visual screen designed to produce a dense cover consisting of evergreen or evergreen-type hedges or shrubs, spaced at intervals of not more than six feet, located and maintained in good condition within 10 feet of the property line or as shall be determined by the Planning Board.
-The Planning Board, in the alternative, may require a landscaped earthen berm not less than five feet in height. - E. Unenclosed uses.
-Any use which is not conducted within a completely enclosed building, such as required off-street parking, shall be entirely enclosed by a solid or closely woven fence or by evergreen hedges or shrubs spaced at intervals of not more than six feet, located and maintained in good condition, within 10 feet of the property line or the zone district boundary line, or as shall be determined by the Planning Board. - F. Maintenance. - (1) Any fence or landscaping installed in accordance with this section shall be maintained in good order to achieve the objectives of this chapter.
+- E. Entrance and/or driveway gates shall not open towards the street and shall be setback 15 feet from the street line.
+The total footprint of the entranceway pillars and flanking walls shall not exceed 100 square feet, and the average height of the flanking walls shall not exceed five feet. - F. Unenclosed uses.
+Any use which is not conducted within a completely enclosed building, such as required off-street parking, shall be entirely enclosed by a solid or closely woven fence or by evergreen hedges or shrubs spaced at intervals of not more than six feet, located and maintained in good condition, within 10 feet of the property line or the zone district boundary line, or as shall be determined by the Planning Board.

+G. Maintenance.

+- (1) Any fence or landscaping installed in accordance with this section shall be maintained in good order to achieve the objectives of this chapter.
 Failure to maintain fencing or to replace dead or diseased landscaping or any refuse which may collect therein shall be considered a violation of this chapter.
 All landscaped areas in the buffer area shall be constructed with an irrigation system. - (2) Whenever a buffer or landscaping requirement is imposed, and to the extent that same is in fulfillment of the requirements of this chapter or any other Village ordinance, a guaranty in the form of a surety bond, cash or security deposit shall be required. - (3) Temporary fences (including but not limited to snow fences, construction fences, safety fences and filter fences) are not permitted in the Village of Ridgefield Park for periods in excess of 30 days except when such fences are being actually used in connection with immediate or current construction activity or safety protection on the site.